GummyNate/GummyNate/README.md

 desert land.
 So that I will not only be supporting the environment, making tons of money, but also helping the community financially with things like poverty, foodlessness, and homelessness, just to name a few of the ways I will be helping others through my businesses.
 I will basically be the MrBeast but with businesses instead of a YouTube channel.
 Youtube is kind of just something I do on the side.
 Anyways, I hope you all have an amazing day and are enjoying the content I'm putting out.
 To go to the main homepage, visit Server/index.html.
-To go to my playlist, visit  </p>
+To go to my playlist, visit Server/gummynateplaylist.html.
+Finally, to visit the  </p>